-The needs assessment on the following pages is informed by multiple data sources, including the results of the PL Survey, data reports generated by the PD management system, and feedback from participants in specific activities designed to develop the capacity of District PL providers and facilitators.
+Professional Development Standards & Support (PDSS) conducts evaluation activities that advance the District's efforts to measure and monitor the quality and fidelity of implementation, changes in teacher practice, and impacts on student outcomes that result from professional learning and training activities.
+This needs assessment is informed by multiple data sources: the results of the District's Professional Learning Survey, data reports generated from the professional learning management system Learning Across Broward (LAB), and feedback from participants in specific activities designed to develop the capacity of District PL providers and facilitators.